jcieszynska/Flashcards/README.md

 Project is: _no longer continue_ due to final exams.

 ## Inspiration
-Add here credits.
 Project based on the University of Gdańsk classes

 ## Contact
 Created by [@jcieszynska](https://www.github.com/jcieszynska) - feel free to contact me!